Transformers for Modeling Physical Systems

 \subsection{Transformer}

 The transformer model was originally designed with NLP as the sole application with word vector embeddings of a passage of text being the primary input~\citep{vaswani2017attention}.
 However, recent works have explored using attention mechanisms for different machine learning tasks~\citep{velivckovic2017graph, zhang2019self, fu2019dual} and a few investigate the use of transformers for applications outside of the NLP field~\citep{chen2020generative}.
 This suggests that self-attention and in particular transformer models may work well for any problem that can be posed as a sequence of vectors.
-In this work, the primary input to the transformer will be an embedded dynamical system, $\Xi = \left\{\bm{\xi}_{0}, \bm{\xi}_{1}, \ldots. \bm{\xi}_{T}\right\}$, where the embedded state at time-step $i$ is denoted as $\bm{\xi}_{i}\in\mathbb{R}^{e}$.
-Given that we are interested in the prediction of a physical time series, this motivates the usage of a language modeling architecture that is designed for the sequential prediction of words in a body of text.
-We select the transformer decoder architecture used in the GPT models~\citep{radford2018improving, radford2019language}.